Paul S. Newman: Big Little Books and Whitman Authorized Editions

 Newman was also the credited writer of numerous entries in Western Publishing Company's Big Little Book series for children, including writing licensed spin-off works based upon the TV series, The Invaders and the comic book character, Aquaman.
 He also wrote for Western's line of Whitman "Authorized Edition" hardcovers for young readers; among his works included a novel based upon the TV series, Gunsmoke.

 Awards and accolades

 Newman won a 1998 Inkpot Award for his lifetime contribution to the comic-book field.
 He was a 1997 nominee for the Will Eisner Award Hall of Fame.

 The Guinness Book of World Records credits Newman as the most prolific comic-book writer, with more than 4,100 published stories totaling approximately 36,000 pages.

+Newman was a posthumous recipient of the Bill Finger Award for Excellence in Comic Book Writing in 2021.

 Personal

 In 1985, the once-divorced Newman married his second wife, Carol Wernick, project coordinator of youth leadership for the New York City Board of Education.
 The ceremony by Rabbi Max Ticktin took place at Newman's New York City home.
 Newman was the father of two children, Peter Newman and Lisa Newman.
 Newman died of a heart attack in Columbia, Maryland, where he and his wife lived.